YottaDB/YDBDoc/MessageRecovery/errors.rst

 PROCTERM
 --------------------

-PROCTERM, uuuu process termination due to cccc from eeee
+PROCTERM, uuuu process termination due to cccc (return code eeee) from pppp

 Utility Warning: A utility uuuu, typically MUPIP, executing application code, possibly from a trigger, encountered a command cccc to terminate at $zposition location pppp.